boxiangliulab/ISSAC/README.md

 ## Dependencies

-The following C++ libraries must be available in your environment before building ISSAC:
+The following C++ libraries must be available in your environment before building ISSAC (python version:3.8):

 1. htslib 1.3
 2. gsl